 Where the design community meets.

-Joined about 6 years ago via an invitation from Alvaro N.
+Joined over 6 years ago via an invitation from Alvaro N.

 Looks nice - but I haven't played with it yet.